Table of Contents

 Approximately 3 million Americans sustain whiplash injuries each year.

-A general rule of thumb is: the more serious your injuries, the longer pain and soreness could last.
+A general rule of thumb is: that the more serious your injuries, the longer the pain and soreness could last.
 The headaches are usually harmless and will go away on their own.
-However, if they continue, we recommend finding an auto injury doctor who specializes in helping to alleviate headaches.
-If accompanied by additional symptoms, such as loss of range of motion or blurred vision, recovery time could be delayed by physical therapy or follow up treatments.
-The neck and shoulder pain will need an X-ray, MRI or CT scan to accurately diagnose the injury and determine the subsequent treatment plan.
-The same is true for back pain and numbness, however six weeks is the average recovery time for car accident injuries.
-Abdominal injuries, PTSD and behavioral issues may stick around longer.
+However, if they continue, we recommend finding an auto-injury doctor who specializes in helping to alleviate headaches.
+If accompanied by additional symptoms, such as loss of range of motion or blurred vision, recovery time could be delayed by physical therapy or follow-up treatments.
+The neck and shoulder pain will need an X-ray, MRI, or CT scan to accurately diagnose the injury and determine the subsequent treatment plan.
+The same is true for back pain and numbness, however, six weeks is the average recovery time for car accident injuries.
+Abdominal injuries, PTSD, and behavioral issues may stick around longer.

 Can I file a personal injury claim if my injuries are delayed?